LogoHistorical Figure MBTI

 The Traveler's Eye

-Auxiliary Ne is the function that generates connections, possibilities, and fresh angles of perception — the function that turns the world into an inexhaustible source of interesting things.
-In Karamzin it showed most vividly in the Letters of a Russian Traveler, his account of an extended European journey through Germany, Switzerland, France, and England undertaken in 1789–1790.
-The letters are a sustained exercise in noticing: noticing how things differ from expectations, noticing what one literary tradition has that another lacks, noticing that a weeping willow at Rousseau's tomb makes you feel something you cannot quite name.
-Ne keeps moving, keeps finding, cannot be satisfied with a single frame.
+Auxiliary Ne generates connections and fresh angles of perception.
+In Karamzin it showed most vividly in the Letters of a Russian Traveler, his account of a European journey through Germany, Switzerland, France, and England in 1789–1790.
+The letters are a sustained exercise in noticing — how things differ from expectations, what one literary tradition has that another lacks, what a weeping willow at Rousseau's tomb makes you feel.
+Russia had not seen this form before: the personal, emotionally honest travelogue that treats the writer's own responses as the real subject.
+Karamzin imported it wholesale from European Romanticism and made it Russian.

 Si